vascohq/jobs/backend/README.md

 ## Data

-All levels shares the same data: `data/targets.json`.
+All levels share the same data file: `data/targets.json`.
 Use it as you see fit to complete each level.